MatokUK/hasekell-book/04/readme.md

 * if total os divisible by 10, the card number is valid.

-Define a function `luhnDouble :: Int -> Int` that doubles a digit and subtracts 9 if the result is greter than 9.
+Define a function `luhnDouble :: Int -> Int` that doubles a digit and subtracts 9 if the result is greater than 9.
 For example:

 ```
 > luhnDouble 3